ompateldeveloper/learn-sql/Readme.md

      - Create new User: CREATE USER username IDENTIFIED BY password;
      - Granting permission to a User: GRANT CONNECT,RESOURCES,DBA TO username;
      - See current user : SHOW USER;

-     - see all tables :  SELECT * FROM tab
-     - see scehma of table  :  desc songs
-   2. DCL
+   2. DDL
-      - select all columns from table : SELECT * FROM songs
-      - select columns from table : SELECT id,title FROM songs
       - create table : CREATE TABLE songs(column type,....);
       - alter a table : ALTER TABLE songs ADD album VARCHAR2(30);

+   3.DML
+      - select columns from table : SELECT id,title FROM songs
+      - select all columns from table : SELECT * FROM songs

+   5.Other commands
+      - see all tables :  SELECT * FROM tab
       - for running previous command : /

-   3.DML
+      - see scehma of table  :  desc songs